Print a Given Matrix in Spiral Form

 Solution idea

 We can imagine the spiral traversal as an ordered set of matrix segments with horizontal and vertical boundaries.
-Here are two critical observations from the output pattern:
+Here are two critical observations from the output:

-Observation 1: During the spiral traversal, horizontal and vertical boundaries are reduced by one.
-In other words, it is one row and column shorter than the boundaries of the previous segment.
+1. After traversing the outer boundary in spiral order, horizontal and vertical boundaries will be reduced.
+It is two rows and two columns shorter than the boundaries of the previous segment.

-Observation 2: Boundaries of each next segment starts in a cell adjacent to the cell where the previous segment ends.
+2. Boundaries of each next segment start in a cell adjacent to the cell where the previous segment ends.

 Spiral traversal of the matrix

-The idea is to solve the problem by dividing the matrix into segments with horizontal and vertical boundaries.
-It is visible that elements in the outer segment are printed in a clockwise manner, and then we move to the next segment and print elements in a similar way.
-So, we can imagine each segment as four boundaries, namely rowStart, colStart, rowEnd, and colEnd.
+So one idea is to solve the problem by dividing the matrix into segments with horizontal and vertical boundaries.
+Here we print elements in the outer segment in a clockwise manner and then move to the next segment and print elements in a similar way.
+So, we can imagine each segment as four boundaries: rowStart, colStart, rowEnd, and colEnd.

 • rowStart: start row of the matrix segment where we move from left to right.